yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/create-deployments/async-replication-platform.md

 - Pause the replication process (stop the traffic) by clicking **Pause Replication**.
 This is helpful when performing maintenance.
 Paused replications can be resumed from the last checkpoint.

-- Restart the replication by clicking **Actions > Restart Replication** and using the dialog shown in the following illustration to select the tables or database for which to restart the replication:
+- Restart the replication by clicking **Actions > Restart Replication**.
+For YCQL, additionally use the dialog shown in the following illustration to select the tables or database for which to restart the replication:

   ![Replication Details](/images/yp/asynch-replication-551.png)